-THIS PROXY IS SOLICITED ON BEHALF OF

-THE BOARD OF DIRECTORS

-OF TILRAY BRANDS, INC.

-ANNUAL MEETING OF STOCKHOLDERS

-ANNUAL MEETING OF STOCKHOLDERS TUESDAY, NOVEMBER 22, 2022 AT 11:00 A.M.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF TILRAY BRANDS, INC. ADJOURNED ANNUAL MEETING OF STOCKHOLDERS TUESDAY, NOVEMBER 21, 2023 AT 11:00 A.M.
 EASTERN TIME

-The stockholder(s) hereby appoint(s) Irwin Simon and Mitchell Gendel, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Class 2 common stock of Tilray Brands, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at 11:00 a.m., Eastern Time on Tuesday, November 22, 2022, at the following link, www.virtualshareholdermeeting.com/TLRY2022, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Irwin Simon and Mitchell Gendel, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Class 2 common stock of Tilray Brands, Inc. that the stockholder(s) is/are entitled to vote on Proposal 3 at the adjourned Annual Meeting of Stockholders to be held virtually at 11:00 a.m., Eastern Time on Tuesday, November 21, 2023, at the following link,www.virtualshareholdermeeting.com/TLRY2023, and any further adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the Tilray Board of Directors' recommendations.
+If no such direction is made, this proxy will be voted "FOR" all Proposals in accordance with the Tilray Board of Directors' recommendations.